wijerasa/MCBL/_build/html/_sources/mcbl-tutorials-DESeq2-phyloseq.rst.txt

 Import data with phyloseq
 --------

-For this step you need Biom and mapping  file generated from Qiime pipeline.
+For this step, you need Biom and mapping file generated from Qiime pipeline.

 :Input Biom File: otu_table_mc10_w_tax.biom
 :Qiime Mapping File: mapping.txt
 :Output File: DESeq2_Out

-Copy all the input files to your "Working Directory" before you execute following commands.
+Copy all the input files to your "Working Directory" before you execute the following commands.

 .. code-block:: r
 	:linenos: